 Despite the pervasive press intrusions into her private life, Diana remained very popular because people could identify with her.
 Her hands on approach to charity work gave the impression of a new type of Royal, who was no longer so remote.

-Diana died on 31st August, 1997, in a car crash involving Dodi Al-Fayed. (see last moments of Princess Diana) It was said they were being chased by paparazzi at the time the fatal accident.
-Although, the inquest noted that the driver was also under the influence of drugs and drink.
+Diana died on 31st August 1997, in a car crash involving Dodi Al-Fayed in Paris.
+It was said they were being chased by paparazzi at the time the fatal accident occurred.
+The inquest noted that the driver was also under the influence of drugs and drink.
 Controversy still surrounds her death, with inquests failing to satisfy all parties.
 The death of Diana had a profound impact on the British public and those in other countries.
 It led to an unprecedented outpouring of grief and sympathy.
 Over 1 million bouquets of flowers were laid at Buckingham Palace.
 Her funeral was watched by countless millions around the world.
-Her final resting place was her family home of Althorp.
+Her final resting place was at an island on her family home of Althorp.

 Sri Chinmoy said of Princess Diana

 “Princess Diana, your heart of sympathy covers the length and breadth of the world.
 There shall come a time when the entire world will value you most sincerely, most lovingly and most wholeheartedly.”
 (2)

 Citation: Pettinger, Tejvan.
 “Princess Diana Biography”, Oxford, UK. www.biographyonline.net, Published 01/08/2013.
 Updated 1st March 2020.